mnarizzano/mmtranslator/docs/ref/questionsList-firstMeeting.md

 ### Question list

+In this document we are going to write some questions that can be used in the first meeting with the company.

 1) What is the Kiss2 format?
 3) MM has requirements for the Design?
 4) Which Tools are necessary for the Deisgn?